kclandry/2600-Final-Markdown/Embedding and Formatting.md

 ***When framed with three tick marks, this sentence will be displayed in plain text.***
 ```

 When a coding language that markdown recognizes is used in conjunction to this function, it provides useful syntax highlighting support.
-For example, javascript can be highlighted by typing "\`\`\`javascript" At the start of the section.
+For example, javascript can be highlighted by typing "\`\`\`javascript" At the start of the section, instead of just "\`\`\`".

 ```javascript
 var car = {type:"Fiat", model:"500", color:"white"};